Amir Anderson

 Amir Oshea Anderson (born January 28, 2004) is an American middleweight professional boxer.
-Known by his ring name Cashman, he is currently signed to KSI's Misfits Boxing.
+Known by his ring name Cashman, he is currently signed to KSI's MF Pro.

 Amateur career

 Anderson accumulated an amateur record of 40–8.
 During this time, he competed in Golden Gloves tournaments.
 He would win the 2023 edition after defeating Jonathan Montalvo via Unanimous Decision in the final.